aryankamboj0001/IPL-2022-Data-Analysis/README.md

 # IPL-2022-Data-Analysis
-Exploratory data analysis of IPL 2022 using NumPy, Pandas, and Matplotlib.
+Exploratory data analysis of IPL 2022 using NumPy, Pandas,Matplotlib And Seaborn

 ## Libraries Used
 - NumPy